Ini Oru Sudhanthiram: Production

 Ini Oru Sudhanthiram, directed by Manivannan, was Sivakumar's 154th film as an actor.
 Raja played a character with negative shades, in contrast to the softer roles he was known for at the time.
+The film was launched at office premises of Kalaikovil.
+It was also launched at Prasad Studios with minister Arumainayagam's wife Tamilselvi lighting the lamp.
+The filming was held at Coonoor and Ooty.

 Soundtrack

 The soundtrack was composed by Gangai Amaran, who also wrote the lyrics.
 His sons Venkat Prabhu and Premgi Amaren contributed as singers, using the names "Prabhu Gangai Amaran" and "Prem Gangai Amaran", respectively.

+Critical reception

+Jayamanmadhan (a duo) of Kalki praised Sivakumar's acting, Chandrasekhar-Nalini's subplot, Vinu Chakravarthy's acting and characterisation.
+They appreciated Manivannan for skillfully having woven so many characters into separate threads and performed the puppet show without any problems while also praising his hard hitting dialogues but questioned him for making Sathyamurthy's character remain silent to the problems but raging only after he faces a problem.